 Blue’s “vice” is that he’d like to cuddle.
 He longs to tuck his soft pink nose into the crook of your arm and close his eyes and think about nothing but the sound of your heart beating.
 This can be very distracting, but it’s always endearing, too.

 River, like Strut, is another back yard arabian, flashy and full of himself.
 He’s our best go-to work in hand horse, as his half pass type movements are easy and he loves a conversation with another sentient mind.
-River was injured by his previous training, there’s some profound arthritic changes in both neck and hocks, so the work with him is very gentle and careful.
-He teaches precision, and he’s got a wicked sense of humor!
-So he teaches you to mind your toes, too.
+River was injured by his previous training, there’s some profound arthritic changes in both neck and hocks, so the work with him is very gentle and careful and it helps his body retain mobility and ease.
+River teaches precision, and he’s got a wicked sense of humor!
+So he teaches you to mind your Ps and Qs, too.